nikolaswise/three-color-icons/project.md

 03. Multi-color Power
 04. Semantic as HELL
 05. Flexible color options.
-06. Tiny file size for what you get
+06. Tiny file size for what you gets

 ## The Context
 The icon font is recognized and widely used for it's ability to bring small images to the web - easily improving previous methods of populating a website with a set of images.The icon font uses the power of the font rendering to replace letterforms with our own images.
 There are a lot of really fantastic resources that explain why icon fonts are so awesome in more depth.